 Haitian culture developed mostly out of slavery, poverty, and hardship, so personal relationships are important.
 The history of the country shapes everything from language to food.

 Brief Haitian History

-Located in the Caribbean, Haiti is an independent nation that shares the second largest island in the region with the Dominican Republic.
+Haiti, an independent Caribbean nation, shares the second largest island with the Dominican Republic.
 Ninety-five percent of Haitians are of African descent because the island was originally used as a port for the North American and South American slave trading industry.
-Haiti was first colonized by the Spanish, then the French, before gaining independence, so you'll see those influences in their modern culture.
+The Spanish first colonized Haiti, then the French, before gaining independence.
+So, you'll see those influences in their modern culture.